 If anyone has any more information about the Lohmann brothers or about Lohmann telescopes, please email me at vintage_56 at fuse dot net.

 Another Lohmann telescope has surfaced!
 In August of 2010 I received this photo.
-This 4-inch refractor was found in Battle Creek Michigan and is being lovingly restored by its owner.
+This 4-inch refractor (photo on right) was found in Battle Creek Michigan and is being lovingly restored by its owner.

 |Home Page||Introduction||Before the Telescope||17th Century Telescopes||18th Century Telescopes||19th Century Telescopes|